tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 The goal of this simple exercise will be to add a button to Rango's `about.html` template and show you how events are bound to different elements of a page.
 When the user clicks the button, a popup alert appears.
 We will, of course, need to work with the `about.html` template and the new `rango-jquery.js` static JavaScript file.

 Within the `about.html` template, let's first add a button that achieves what we want using vanilla JavaScript.
 This demonstrates a very simple way of *binding code to an event.* Add the code underneath the closing `</div>`, but before the closure of the `body_block` template block.
+If you still have your images of Rango and the cat from earlier, place this markup *before* the images so the button is easy to see.
+You may want to also add a line break (`<br />`) to sepatate the button from the images.

 {lang="html",linenos=off}
 	<button class="btn btn-primary"